ankane/eps/README.md

 It only needs to be available in environments used to build the model.

+> This only speeds up regression, not classification

 ## Data

 A number of data formats are supported.
 You can pass the target variable separately.